ionic-team/ionic-site/docs/guide/publishing.md

 ---
 layout: docs_guide
-title: "Publishing the Todo App"
+title: "Publishing your app"
 chapter: publishing
 ---

-Previous: <a href="building.html">Building it out</a>
+Previous: <a href="building.html">Building out your app</a>

 # Chapter 6: Publishing your app